Saman-VDR/H81M-HD3/README.md

 Replace body of raw section 0 with SSDT-SaSsdt.aml

+Use latest beta of [ssdtPRGen.sh](https://github.com/Piker-Alpha/ssdtPRGen.sh) to generate a custom ssdt.dsl for your CPU

+Open your ssdt.dsl and copy all CPU Scope(s) into the DefinitionBlock of your SSDT-CpuPm.dsl

+Compile and save as SSDT-CpuPm.aml

 To update your SSDT-CpuPm.aml, search for GUID 299141BB-211A-48A5-92C0-6F9A0A3A006E

 Replace body of raw section 0 with SSDT-CpuPm.aml